symPiotr/amplicon_analysis_pipeline/README.md

 * Assign taxonomy to your zOTUs.
 * OTU picking and chimera removal using zOTUs as input.
 * Compute OTU table.
-* Data interpretation, visualization, diversity analyses...
+* Data interpretation, visualization, diversity analyses... a complicated piece that will be developed!

 The recommended  details of these steps, for different targets, are provided below!